 The Centers for Disease Control and Prevention, the American Academy of Family Physicians and the American Academy of Pediatrics recommend vaccination against 12 diseases before age two—some of which have been eradicated in the US for more than 20 years.
 Most vaccines must be given more than once, so a child could get as many as 23 shots in less than two years and as many as six shots during a single doctor’s visit.

-Thimerosol is a preservative that has been used since the 1930s in biological and drug products to prevent contamination in multi-dose vials of vaccines.
+Thimerosal is a preservative that has been used since the 1930s in biological and drug products to prevent contamination in multi-dose vials of vaccines.
 Multi-dose vials increase the profit margins on vaccines.
 Thimerosal contains approximately 49% ethylmercury, a highly toxic and bioaccumulative organic compound.
 Mercury is the second most toxic element on earth.

-Toxicity of mercury has been linked to learning disabilities, depression, bipolar disorder, Alzheimer”™s disease, multiple sclerosis, chronic fatigue syndrome, fibromyalgia, lupus and arthritis.
+Toxicity of mercury has been linked to learning disabilities, depression, bipolar disorder, Alzheimer’s disease, multiple sclerosis, chronic fatigue syndrome, fibromyalgia, lupus, and arthritis.
 CDC maintains that no harmful effects have been reported from thimerosal at doses used in vaccines, yet in July 1999, the Public Health Services (PHS), the AAP, as well as vaccine manufacturers agreed to reduce or eliminate thimerosal from vaccines as a “precautionary measure.”

-The truth is that the quantity of vaccines that we have now, and the schedule that we have now, is not the best thing for a child”™s health.
-It”™s very expedient and profitable and it may be reasonable for public health, but it”™s not the best approach to an individual child”™s health at all.
+The truth is that the quantity of vaccines that we have now, and the schedule that we have now, is not the best thing for a child’s health.
+It’s very expedient and profitable and it may be reasonable for public health, but it’s not the best approach to an individual child’s health at all.
 And, the decision about which vaccines to give and when to give them, whether or not to give any, it should be very individualized…

 YT: When was the last case reported in the US?

-We now have the relative luxury [to live] in a country with no polio, almost no measles, no rubella, virtually no mumps, we usually average about 200 cases a year, tetanus runs around 35 to 45 cases a year, I don”™t believe we”™ve had 50 cases of tetanus in the United States for at least 10 years, and the average age remains around 60.
+We now have the relative luxury [to live] in a country with no polio, almost no measles, no rubella, virtually no mumps, we usually average about 200 cases a year, tetanus runs around 35 to 45 cases a year, I don’t believe we’ve had 50 cases of tetanus in the United States for at least 10 years, and the average age remains around 60.

 YT: Is it the vaccine itself or thimerosal?

-JG: Vaccine itself.
-Dr. Neal Halsey, he”™s the guy who got the hepatitis B vaccine inserted as a mandated vaccine, he found, I think it was 1999, that on the day that kids get their 6-week-old shots, they are getting somewhere around 65 or 75 mcg.
-We were exceeding the EPA”™s (US Environmental Protection Agency) guidelines by 70 times.
-The official announcement was [that] it”™s not that this is dangerous; we just would like to make vaccines safer.
+Dr. Jay Gordon: Vaccine itself.
+Dr. Neal Halsey, he’s the guy who got the hepatitis B vaccine inserted as a mandated vaccine, he found, I think it was 1999, that on the day that kids get their 6-week-old shots, they are getting somewhere around 65 or 75 mcg.
+We were exceeding the EPA’s (US Environmental Protection Agency) guidelines by 70 times.
+The official announcement was [that] it’s not that this is dangerous; we just would like to make vaccines safer.

 YT: And the market is?

-YT: What”™s that?
+YT: What’s that?

-Arnold Schwarzenegger endorsed the waiver.)
-But maybe this isn”™t the biggest issue.
-How can we think it”™s okay to change the immune system of all these babies at an hour or two of age with the hepatitis B vaccine, six weeks later with three, four, five more shots with 15 to 20 separate components?
+Arnold Schwarzenegger endorsed the waiver.) back then.
+But maybe this isn’t the biggest issue.
+How can we think it’s okay to change the immune system of all these babies at an hour or two of age with the hepatitis B vaccine, six weeks later with three, four, five more shots with 15 to 20 separate components?
 How can we do that?
 So, what I discuss with my patients is a much slower schedule, starting later, going slower.

 YT: So, what schedule would you advise?

-JG: No earlier than 6 months of age, preferably 12 months of age.
+Dr. Jay Gordon: No earlier than 6 months of age, preferably 12 months of age.
 Two years would be fine also.
 The reason I give it [DPT] to older age groups is mainly for the child, himself, who is going to cough, miss school and be really sick if he gets whooping cough at 2, 3, or 5 years of age, and secondly, I think it is really judicious to vaccinate that 3-year-old to protect his immune system.

 YT: The AAP recommends the hepatitis B vaccine be given to all babies at birth.
 Why are newborns being vaccinated against hepatitis B (HBV)?
-At risk are intravenous drug users, healthcare workers exposed to blood and those with multiple sex partners.
+At-risk are intravenous drug users, healthcare workers exposed to blood, and those with multiple sex partners.
 (HBV is a serious disease caused by a virus that attacks the liver.)